Lissky/Credit-Risk-Analysis/README.md

 An additional flag was created to identify clients with at least one default event in the last 12 months.

-After isolating this population, it was observed that **409,223 out of 438,557 clients (93.3%)** did not have active credit exposure in the **last 12 months**.
+After isolating this population, it was observed that, at least **409,223 out of 438,557 clients (93.3%)** did not have active credit exposure in the **last 12 months**.
 Therefore, subsequent analyses focus on the remaining **6.7%**, representing the effective risk-exposed population.
-Within the full dataset, **1.2% of clients experienced a 30-day default in the last 12 months**.
+Within the 33,856 clients dataset, **6.6% of clients experienced a 30-day default in the last 12 months**.

 ## Default Severity Analysis

 Within the 6.7% exposed population:

-- 72.1% experienced only a 30-day default
+- 88.5% experienced only a 30-day default

-- 5.5% experienced a 60-day default
+- 4.6% experienced a 60-day default

-- 1.7% experienced a 90-day default
+- 1.0999991% experienced a 90-day default

-- 20.6% experienced a 120-day default
+- 5.8000009% experienced a 120-day default

-Clients aged **36–55 represent 51.4% of this group**, indicating overrepresentation relative to other age bands.
-A notable pattern emerges when focusing on severe defaults (120 days): clients **aged 46–55 are overrepresented by +11 percentage points** compared to the 30-day default group.
+Clients aged **36–55 represent 56.4% of this group**, indicating overrepresentation relative to other age bands.
+A notable pattern emerges when focusing on severe defaults (120 days): clients **aged 46–55 are overrepresented by +8.3 percentage points** compared to the 30-day default group.

 When combining age with employment stability, an even clearer pattern appears.
-Among clients with a 30-day default, **14.9% have less than two years of employment**, whereas this proportion increases to **25.0%** for clients with a 120-day default, a difference of **+10.1 percentage points**.
+Among clients with a 30-day default, **15% have less than two years of employment**, whereas this proportion increases to **25.0%** for clients with a 120-day default, a difference of **+10.1 percentage points**.
 This suggests that **employment stability plays a more significant role in default severity than age alone**.

 # Final Considerations